exercism/java/exercises/bank-account/HINTS.md

 Problems arising from running code concurrently are often intermittent because they depend on the order the code is executed.
 Therefore the last test runs many [threads](https://docs.oracle.com/javase/8/docs/api/java/lang/Thread.html) several times to increase the chances of catching a bug.
-This means the last test might take a while to run, though it shouldn't take more than a couple of minutes.